BernStZi/SamplingAndEstimation/README.md

 The tutorial consists of exercises in which students will apply the methodology covered in the lecture using the R language.
 The exercise is also split into three parts:

 Part 1 sets its focus on the application of basic R commands, such as loading and inspecting a data set.
 Furthermore the R package **survey** will be introduced and an introduction on how to define **survey objects** will be given.
-The first exercise focuses on estimation within **Simple Random Sample**, using the survey package and the data of the 5th ESS-Round for Sweden.
+The first exercise focuses on estimation within **simple random sample**, using the survey package and the data of the 5th ESS-Round for Sweden.

 Part 2 will provide a further insight in the application of the **survey package** and **Stratified Sampling**.
 The focus will be on estimation with samples that use **proportional allocation**, **equal allocation** and **optimal allocation**.